-This page contains information about what is changing in Vermont Medicaid.
-Some of these changes are because the COVID-19 emergency is ending.
+This page contains information about what changed for Vermont Medicaid.
+Some of these changes are because the COVID-19 emergency ended.

 Co-pays: Vermont Medicaid includes co-pays for hospital outpatient services and certain prescription drugs.
 This cost-sharing has been reinstated.
 For further details visit the Global Commitment Register Medicaid Copay Changes webpage.